jessicafeng825/Hui-feng-Portfolio/content/home/experience.md

     location: Zhuhai,Guangdong,China
     date_start: '2020-09-01'
     date_end: '2021-01-29'
-    description:
+    description: |2
        Responsibilities include:

-        -Research on water shading related technologies and develop offline FFT water.
+        *Research on water shading related technologies and develop offline FFT water.
-        -Develop an analysis and debugging tool for the Overdraw rate of the mobile game terminal.
+        *Develop an analysis and debugging tool for the Overdraw rate of the mobile game terminal.
-        -Use Snapdragon Profiler to reproduce and analyze the effects of mobile games.
+        *Use Snapdragon Profiler to reproduce and analyze the effects of mobile games.
-        -Achieve the character cartoon rendering outline, cel shading, and multi-light source shadows under the URP pipeline.
+        *Achieve the character cartoon rendering outline, cel shading, and multi-light source shadows under the URP pipeline.

 design:
   columns: '2'